-Campaign objectives achieve 90% support from junior doctors at this workplace for the pay restoration campaign, including for the need to take industrial action if necessary grow BMA membership among juniors by x% increase the number of active campaigners by x to build our local power in advance of any industrial action build support within and beyond the Trust for the campaign ensure that any subsequent industrial action at this workplace is effectively managed.
-Campaign management Lead, mapping Lead, contact with wider BMA Lead, member communications and media Lead, events and external comms (eg other unions, etc) Power map targets chief executive of trust (hates being in negative stories in press) local MPs (ex-doctor might be supportive) local newspaper editor Power map - influencers (secondary targets) local newspaper (a member wrote a column for it) medical director (a member knows her well) heads of department AMDs (which are members?) teaching universities (heads of medical schools)
+Campaign objectives achieve 90% support from junior doctors at this workplace for the pay restoration campaign, including for the need to take industrial action if necessary grow BMA membership among juniors by x% increase the number of active campaigners by x to build our local power in advance of any industrial action build support within and beyond the health board/trust for the campaign ensure that any subsequent industrial action at this workplace is effectively managed.
+Campaign management Lead, mapping Lead, contact with wider BMA Lead, member communications and media Lead, events and external comms (eg other unions, etc) Power map targets the health board/trust (hates being in negative stories in press) local MSs (ex-doctor might be supportive) local newspaper editor Power map - influencers (secondary targets) local newspaper (a member wrote a column for it) medical director (a member knows her well) heads of department AMDs (which are members?) teaching universities (heads of medical schools)

-Current climate head of trust has announced that cannot afford to even pay the 2% DDRB award JDs angry and worried, some keeping heads down LNC JD reps have agreed statement supporting pay restoration Key preparation map every departmentprepare local narrative document Our tactics (dated and in order of use) sticker/badge wearing day petition to head of trust asking them to support pay restoration schedule regular BMA JD surgeries collect signatures for open letter to local newspaper members write to MP, seek meeting social media campaign on implications for delivery of patient care at the trust and JDs leaving the NHS (work with IROs) local press release on impact on wider community joint statement with local trade unions on pay local online survey - will you take industrial action?
-Key milestones/ escalation tests Open letter to local newspaper JDs event/meeting Petition to the trust chief exec Local online survey Other member expertise Finances/data (Member does the Accounts for local charity) accounts) Tory MP (Member has met through church) Labour MP (a member is chair of local party)
+Current climate JDs angry and worried, some keeping heads down LNC JD reps have agreed statement supporting pay restoration Key preparation map every departmentprepare local narrative document Our tactics (dated and in order of use) sticker/badge wearing day petition to head of trust asking them to support pay restoration schedule regular BMA JD surgeries collect signatures for open letter to local newspaper members write to MSs, seek meeting social media campaign on implications for delivery of patient care at the health board/trust and JDs leaving the NHS (work with IROs) local press release on impact on wider community joint statement with local trade unions on pay local online survey - will you take industrial action?
+Key milestones/ escalation tests Open letter to local newspaper JDs event/meeting Petition to the health board/trust Local online survey Other member expertise Finances/data (Member does the accounts for local charity) Tory MS (Member has met through church) Labour MS (a member is chair of local party)